3-day relaxed tropical escapeEnjoy the laid-back NT vibe

 Here, we’ve crafted a sublimely relaxing Top End holiday.
-Whether you’re kicking back watching the sun set, meandering along the beautiful waterfront, floating in a waterhole or feasting away on delicious, local produce, there are so many ways to unwind.
+Whether you’re kicking back watching the sun set, meandering along the beautiful waterfront, floating in a waterhole or feasting on delicious local produce, there are so many ways to unwind.

 Relaxing in the Top End